Trends in Technical Communication: a review

 Managing change

 Ant Davey subtitled his presentation as 'challenges for the lone-writer in an SME-rich environment'.
-He talked about his work at the Rail Safety and Standards Board (RSSB) (www.rssb.co.uk).
+He spoke about his work at the Rail Safety and Standards Board (RSSB) (www.rssb.co.uk).

 Effective change management means linking people and processes towards the desired change.
 You need to know where you want to be, not how you will get there.

-Change means that people are doing things wrongly, so they will take the change personally.
-Between about 5% and 25% of people cannot or will not work with the new processes.
-Some of those people are very valuable to an organisation, and you need them for knowledge transfer.
+Change means that people are doing things incorrectly, so they will take the change personally.
+Between approximately 5% and 25% of people cannot or will not work with the new processes.
+Some of those people are very valuable to an organization, and you need them for knowledge transfer.

 Some people will be active, either in supporting change or in dissenting.
 Some people will passively support the change.
 The people you need to worry about are the passive dissenters.
 It is difficult to identify them and to manage them, but they will quietly sabotage your change programme.